yegor256/blog/_drafts/_harassment.md

 schoolmate, or the founder of the business you're investing into.
 Moreover, there is nothing wrong in making advances, falling in love, having sex and marrying them (or the other way around).
-What's wrong is threatening them to get what you want.
+What's wrong is threatening them in order to get what you want.

 How I would re-phrase that message to Sarah if I would be Dave and felt in love with her at the first sight?
-I would say something like this:
+I would probably say something like this:

 > I was getting confused, figuring out how to isolate my hiring process from the desire to hit on you.
 How about we have a dinner?
 I promise,